viniciusgerevini/shromp/docs/en/2-organisation/2-theme.md

 ## Configuring a theme

-You can set your current theme configuration in the `shromp.toml` file, using the following properties:
+You can set your current theme configuration in the `shromp.toml` file using the following property:

 - `theme_folder="./default-theme/"` -- folder where the theme is located
-- `default_page_template="page"` -- default template to use

 ## Folder structure